NeKzor/vroomer/README.md

   - Modify `DISCORD_CAMPAIGN_UPDATE_MESSAGE_ID` in `.env`
 - Rerun `deno task update`

+### Bot Mode

+- Create .env file `cp .env.example .env`
+- Configure `.env`
+- Run `deno task update`
+- Run `deno task bot:start`

 ## Notice

-- Record updates are scheduled every minute.
+- Record updates are scheduled every minute as long as the `deno task update` process runs.
 - Ranking updates are only send when there is a change.
+- Running in bot mode is optional but obviously cannot run on Deno Deploy.

 ## License